describo/describo.github.io/src/docs/guide/visualising-the-structure.md

 ## Controls

-A brief overview of the controls was presented in the previous section but there is more that you can do.
-Following is an overview:

 -   The **Settings** section provides toggles to enable / disable various features.
 In addition, the node and edge text size can be changed.
-These controls will help you navigating and exploring very large graphs and when taking screenshots of
+These controls will help you when navigating and exploring very large graphs.

 -   The **Highlight node** section has a control to see the most highly linked entities in descending order.
 In a discovery process, seeing the most highly linked topics, themes and